learn-co-students/axi-da-project2/README.md

 ax.set_title("Heatmap of Correlation Between Attributes (Including Target)");
 ```

-Assuming you correctly identified `piece_count` (the number of pieces in the LEGO set) as the most correlated feature, you should have a scatter plot that shows a fairly clear linear relationship between that feature and the target.
-It looks like we are ready to proceed with making our baseline model without any additional transformation.

 ![png](index_files/output_31_0.png)

-Now, we'll build a linear regression model using just that feature.

 Based on the heatmap, which feature is most strongly correlated with the target (`list_price`)?
 In other words, which feature has the strongest positive or negative correlation — the correlation with the greatest magnitude?